 - Civilian workers

-- Pregnant women who suffered a miscarriage or stillbirth
+- Women who couldn’t get pregnant or lost a child to miscarriage or stillbirth

 - Babies who were born on the base

 - Family members who visited for at least 30 days (even if the days weren’t back-to-back)